How to Use Logical Consequences in a Preschool Classroom

 Related

 The consequences must be directly related to the behavior.
 For example, if a child draws on the wall, asking them to sit in the “naughty corner” is not a related consequence.
-Instead, the teacher must instruct them to wipe off the drawing.
+Instead, the teacher can instruct them to wipe off the drawing.
 Related consequences make behavioral expectations clear to the child.

 Reasonable